raewtf/raewtf.github.io/_posts/2024-10-13-bona-fido-manual.md

 ## Controls

 The d-pad, A and B buttons, and crank are required to play this game.
-The face buttons are also used to navigate menus.
+These buttons are also used to navigate menus.

-During gameplay:

 ## Gameplay